 2005; Nitz et al., 2001; Sherrard, personal communication), it is possible that BDNF application to the inferior olive may prevent the normal regression of the ipsilateral olivocerebellar pathway.
 Additionally, target cell availability is important for preventing the natural regression of ipsilateral pathways (Fournier et al., 2005), which is believed to be due to competition for limited amounts of trophic factors secreted from the target cells (Clarke et al., 1998; Ma et al., 1998).
 Consistent with this proposal, olivocerebellar transection in neonatal rats results in olivary cell death, which is maximal 48 hours after transection (Lopez-Roman and Armengol, 1994), suggesting that elimination of target derived trophic factors is involved in olivary cell death.
-Since BDNF is synthesised by Purkinje cells in the cerebellum (Maisonpierre et al., 1990; Neveu and Arenas, 1996; Rocamora et al., 1993) when its receptors are expressed in the inferior olive (Merlio et al., 1992; Nitz et al., 2001; Riva-Depaty et al., 1998) and BDNF administration to the cerebellum just beyond the closure of the critical period induces reinnervation into the denervated hemisphere (Sherrard and Bower, 2001), target cell availability may also prevent the natural regression of the ipsilateral pathway.
+Since BDNF is synthesised by Purkinje cells in the cerebellum (Maisonpierre et al., 1990; Neveu and Arenas, 1996; Rocamora et al., 2001; Riva-Depaty et al., 1998) and BDNF administration to the cerebellum just beyond the closure of the critical period induces reinnervation into the denervated hemisphere (Sherrard and Bower, 2001), target cell availability may also prevent the natural regression of the ipsilateral pathway.